 May 4, 2020 - CytoDyn Requests Compassionate Use from FDA for COVID-19 Patients Not Eligible for Participation in Two Ongoing Clinical Trials in the U.S. – CytoDyn Targets Enrollment Completion for its 75 Patient, Phase 2 Trial by the end of May.

-April 7, 2020 - Novant Health is initiating patient enrollment in CytoDyn’s Phase 2 randomized clinical trial for COVID-19 patients with mild-to-moderate infections.
+April 7, 2020 - Novant Health is initiating patient enrollment in CytoDyn's Phase 2 randomized clinical trial for COVID-19 patients with mild-to-moderate infections.
 Novant Health is the first site in the southeastern United States to initiate this Phase 2 trial.
-And a Phase 2b/3 trial will for severe and critically ill COVID-19 patients.
+And a Phase 2b/3 trial will be for severe and critically ill COVID-19 patients.

 March 19, 2020 - CytoDyn Inc. announced today that two coronavirus patients were treated with the Company's investigational new drug, leronlimab.
 The treatment was administered at a leading medical center in the New York City area under an emergency Investigational New Drug (IND) recently granted by the U.S. Food and Drug Administration (FDA).

 Cytodyn's Vyrologix is being studied in 5 clinical trials.
 On August 2, 2021, Brazil authorized a phase 3 study.
 This pivotal Phase 3 trial for severe COVID-19 patients is conducted by Academic Research Organization ("ARO") Albert Einstein Israelite Hospital.
 This trial intends to provide Brazil's regulatory authority ANVISA (Agência Nacional de Vigilância Sanitária) with the requisite data to consider advancing the availability of leronlimab to Brazilians infected with COVID-19.
 The trial will be conducted in up to 35 clinical sites with 612 patients who are hospitalized and in need of oxygenation support.